 These are FSCS's overheads, split between base costs and specific costs.

-Specific costs are the costs of assessing claims and making payments.
-These are allocated to the relevant classes and then allocated to individual firms in accordance with firms' tariff bases.
+Specific costs are the costs of assessing claims and making payments, which are dependent on levels of defaults.
+As with compensation costs, specific costs are allocated to the relevant classes, then allocated to individual firms in accordance with the applicable tariff base.

 The management expenses levy is subject to an annual limit, fixed by the PRA and FCA following consultation with industry.